theNewDynamic/oregonsadventurecoast.com/content/tourandequipment/wild-pacific-guide-service.md

 _schema: default
 title: Wild Pacific Guide Service
 property_description: >-
-  Captain Matt (Boogie) Strahan is a seasoned angler and business owner.
-Wild Pacific Fishing is a top-tier fishing charter company that operates in the waters around Coos Bay and North Bend Oregon.
-Wild Pacific will create a personalized fishing excursion, offers fishing seminars and corporate fishing events and provides fishing tips & tricks.
+  Captain Matt (Boogie) Strahan is a seasoned angler and owner of this top-tier fishing charter company that operates in the waters around Coos Bay and North Bend, OR.
+Wild Pacific will create a personalized fishing excursion, offers fishing seminars and corporate fishing events, and provides fishing tips & tricks.
+Whether it's salmon, rockfish, lingcod, bass, or Dungeness crab, Wild Pacific has an excursion for you.
 property_name: Wild Pacific Guide Service
 equip_type:
   - Tour